-CFX established an audit committee whose primary function is to assist the CFX Board in fulfilling its oversight responsibilities by reviewing the financial information, systems of internal controls and the audit process.
-The committee is comprised of five voting members who are staff members from Orange County, City of Orlando, Lake County, Osceola County and Seminole County, as selected by their respective commissions.
+CFX established an audit committee to assist the CFX Board in fulfilling its oversight responsibilities by reviewing the financial information, systems of internal controls and the audit process.
+In fiscal year 2016 there were six voting members; five were staff members from Orange County, City of Orlando, Lake County, Osceola County and Seminole County, as selected by their respective commissions; and one citizen representative appointed by the CFX Board.

 The financial operations of CFX are independently audited on an annual basis.
-For the fiscal year 2015, Moore Stephens Lovelace, P.A. conducted the audit and issued an unmodified ("clean") opinion on CFX's financial statements.
+For the fiscal year 2016, Moore Stephens Lovelace, P.A. conducted the audit and issued an unmodified ("clean") opinion on CFX's financial statements.
 Their report is presented in the financial section of the CAFR.